 2) How often you’re taking CBD

-When talking about CBD clearance time, it’s important to note that the frequency of your CBD oil consumption is a rather important aspect of this.
-If you try out CBD oil one time, it’s not going to stay in your body for as long as if you’re using it as a sleep inducer every single night.
+When talking about CBD clearance time, it’s important to note that the frequency of your CBD oil consumption is a rather important aspect.
+If you try CBD oil once, it’s not going to stay in your body for as long as when you’re using it as a sleep inducer with frequent use.